 Upon first arriving in France, there were several places I knew that I wanted to make time to see while I was in Europe for the semester.
 For whatever reason, Poland was not one that initially came to mind, although I had no reason to not want to go there.
 I think something about it seemed very distant, even though it’s much closer to Paris than, say, the distance between Philadelphia and Kansas City.
 I think it may subconsciously have something to do with the divide between Western and Eastern Europe, or maybe it’s just because I honestly don’t know that much about Poland.
 Whatever the reason, it doesn’t matter.
 When my friend from high school, Janka, invited me to come visit her in Krakow, I did not hesitate for a moment to take up her offer.
 It is not often that you get a tour of a city from someone who lives there and is fluent in the language!
 As the time drew nearer for me to leave for Poland, I became more and more excited.
 Whenever I mentioned the trip to someone, they always had great things to say about the country and how much they enjoyed it.
-I looked into the kinds of things in Krakow and found that I would have more than enough to see during my short day and a half there.
+I looked into the kinds of things Krakow has to offer, and found that I would have more than enough to see during my short day and a half there.

 I left Friday afternoon with no trouble getting to the airport or on my flight with just a little carry-on suitcase.
 As I was landing in Krakow, I had an amazing aerial view of the city.
 I could see everything so clearly, and it was so refreshing to see something incredibly different from Paris.
 All of the buildings are evenly spaced, surrounded by trees, and often are repeated in groups.
 I tried to find a picture online that demonstrates this, but Google seems to have failed me.

 Once at the airport, I got out some money from the ATM.
 The Polish currency is the złoty. $1 is about equivalent to 3 złoty, which you can imagine was quite a wonderful break from the disastrous euro-dollar conversion.
 I love how their paper money looks.
 They have neat illustrations of kings on them.
 After that, I met with Janka and we took the bus into the city.
 I immediately noticed how many parks there were, which are full of big, beautiful trees dropping many colorful leaves.
 It reminded me of home, and I realized I hadn’t seen trees like this since coming to Europe.
-Overall, the passing homes and landscape were the homiest looking things I’d seen in a long time.
+Overall, the passing buildings and landscape were the homiest looking things I’d seen in a long time.

-Once we got to Janka’s apartment I dropped off my stuff, re-hydrated, and then we headed out to dinner at a vegetarian place.
+Once we got to Janka’s apartment, I dropped off my stuff, re-hydrated, and then we headed out to dinner at a vegetarian place.
 Janka is also a vegetarian!
 We walked there, since Krakow is a very walk-able city.
 On the way there, we passed through the center of the Old Town, which was filled with a traditional market.
-I swear there was a man singing “Guantanamera” (a traditional Cuban song) which I thought was strange, but Janka said wouldn’t surprise her.
+I swear there was a man singing “Guantanamera” (a traditional Cuban song) which I thought was strange, but Janka said it wouldn’t surprise her.
 The food was so great, one of the few and best vegetarian meals I’ve had since coming to Europe.
 By the time we were done eating it was dark out, but we spent the night walking around most the city while Janka pointed out different sites to me.
 We discovered a really amazing hand-made gift shop that I decided to come back to the next day.
 There was something for everyone I know in there!
 We also got some candied nuts at the traditional market, which were super yummy.
 After walking around for a while, we stopped in a cafe.
 I decided to try something new, which ended up being hot raspberry wine with vanilla ice cream and raspberries.
 I’ve never heard of anything like this but it was actually quite good.
 By the time we headed back to her apartment, it was late and a very thick fog filled the city.
 It was eerie, but I also really like fog.

 Saturday morning we took it easy with a delicious breakfast consisting of one of my favorite things; peanut butter, bananas, and honey on toast, with tea.
 I hadn’t realized how long it had been since I’d eaten that combination.
 Then, we headed out to start off the day with some churches.
 The previous day, Janka had explained to me how Poles are still very Catholic, which is obvious if you go into any of the many churches.
 Unlike the churches in Paris, which have seats for prayer and candles you can light, but are otherwise rather visitor-oriented, these churches all made me feel very intrusive with my camera.
 They all had people in them, praying, and were either completely quiet or had organ music playing.
 Most of them also had nuns or laymen doing preparational things.
 For these reasons, I only took a few photographs in the churches.
 Still, they were absolutely stunning to see.